bluerobotics/ardusub-gitbook/getting-started/initial-setup.md

 ## Sensor Calibration

-Once the autopilot is connected to QGC for the first time, we must calibrate the accelerometers, compass, and joystick.
+Autopilots contain sensors that determine the vehicle's orientation and movement in 3-d space.
+These sensors include an accelerometer to sense acceleration and forces like gravity, a gyroscope to sense rotational movements, and a digital compass.
+ArduSub firmware can be operated normally without doing any sensor calibration.
+The sensors may be calibrated to provide more accurate data and improve performance.
+If you would like to calibrate the sensors in the autopilot, follow these steps:

-1. Go to the settings tab in QGC and select the red *Sensors* tab on the left sidebar.
+1. Go to the settings tab in QGC and select the *Sensors* tab on the left sidebar.
 2. Choose your autopilot orientation:
 	- `None` for level orientation (such as the BlueROV1)
 	- `Roll90` for the BlueROV2
 3. Click on *Accelerometers* and follow the instructions.
 4. Click on *Compass* and follow the instructions.

-5. When completed, the *Sensors* tab will no longer be red.
+> **Note** The main symptom that you may need compass calibration is a bad heading indication, such as showing north in compass while pointing west.
+See also the [troubleshooting section on compass drift](/troubleshooting/troubleshooting.md#compass-heading-drifts-while-the-vehicle-is-stationary)

+> **Warning** For using GPS-enabled modes, you **must** do the compass calibration.

 ## Joystick/Gamepad Calibration